 commit 0d5914ca843b0129ceca84f5b0d9f6635f6dd93b Author: Sloppy Coder <firstname.lastname@example.org> Date: Wed Mar 27 18:00:00 2019 +0100 Fixes bug commit 42038779e6f6eb39f491023f7ef709feec669209 Author: Sloppy Coder <email@example.com> Date: Wed Mar 27 18:10:04 2019 +0100 Tweaked styling commit 0cd47fec087cc39088bad9646fc7acf01ff7c372 Author: Sloppy Coder <firstname.lastname@example.org> Date: Wed Mar 27 18:15:08 2019 +0100 Refactor commit b51aff339e0aa9c91498140c310c55871edaacf5 Author: Sloppy Coder <email@example.com> Date: Wed Mar 27 18:21:44 2019 +0100 Stuff

 These commit messages aren't helpful because they don't contain any useful information.
 Compare this with the Linux' commit history.
 Every commit message explains the changes and motivations in great detail.
-An example of commit messages that follow a set of rules is Angular's commit history which uses the Conventional Commits style.
+An example for commit messages that follow a set of rules is Angular's commit history which uses the Conventional Commits style.
 Go ahead and read the Conventional Commits specification for inspiration, it is quite short.
+This is how Angular's commit history looks like:

 I won't argue for a certain style, but consider the benefits of great commit messages in general, especially if the code base is large or development is expected to continue for a long time.
 Ideally, the chosen convention is enforced automatically in CI/CD and with git hooks.